aakarner/regional-data-science/_modules/week-15.md

 ---
-title: Apr 24&mdash;Final Paper Consultation/Work Period
+title: Apr 24&mdash;Final Presentations
 ---

+Students will present the results of their final papers during class time.